Occupational Therapy Assistant

 3. Apply for financial aid (FAFSA).

 4. Apply for ICC Scholarships.
-Just 1 application for over 700 scholarships.
+Just one easy application for over hundreds of scholarships.

 5. High school coursework in English, math, science, and computer keyboarding are beneficial.